Holiday Budgeting Tips

 Cash or Card?

 It’s always a good idea to have a little bit of cash to take with you so you’re able to pay for things as soon as you arrive (taxis etc.).
 But, taking a large amount of cash can be a dangerous idea - no one likes to carry round lots of money and it can be a safety risk if you’re in a country you’re not so familiar with.
-Prepaid travel cards are a life saver when it comes to traveling, they’re easy to use and you don’t have to worry about carrying lots of cash around in your pocket.
+Travel money cards are a life saver when it comes to traveling, they’re easy to use and you don’t have to worry about carrying lots of cash around in your pocket.
 You can also then keep track of spending through mobile apps or online servicing sites.

 It seems an obvious one, but it can be easy to forget to look up what fees your network may charge when you go abroad.
 Make sure you know exactly what the deal is around using your minutes, texts and data abroad.
 An industry change in June 20171 resulted in the abolition of roaming charges in the EU, meaning that you could use your minutes, texts and data in your plan at no extra cost.
 However, not all plans are covered, so make sure you check with your network before you jet off.
 And, of course, if you’re traveling outside the EU make sure you’re aware of any charges which may occur when roaming.